 One important aspect of our program is that students receive live instruction with instructor-led classes.
 There is a new course each month, and open enrolment, so you can start at any time.
-The Program is delivered two nights a week from 6:30 - 9:00 P.M (Monday and Tuesdays).
+The Program is delivered two nights a week from 6:30 - 9:00 P.M (Monday and Tuesday).

 Graduates of The Educational Assistant Certificate Program qualify for Level 1 Early Childhood Educator Certification through Child Care Staff Certification, Government of Alberta, Children and Youth Services upon completion of their certificate.